DESMOPRESSIN

-About DESMOPRESSIN
+About

 DESMOPRESSIN contains Desmopressin, a human-made form (synthetic) of Vasopressin.
 Vasopressin is an antidiuretic (that controls fluid balance) hormone, synthesized in the pituitary gland's hypothalamus.
 When your body cannot produce enough vasopressin, DESMOPRESSIN is given to replace a low vasopressin level.
 It mimics the natural hormone, vasopressin and works by reabsorbing water from the kidneys, which controls excessive thirst and urination in diabetes insipidus.
 It also decreases the amount of urine produced and controls bedwetting in children.
-Being an anti-haemophilic agent, DESMOPRESSIN also reduces bleeding tendency in haemophilia (bleeding disorder) by promoting the release of blood clotting factors.
+Being an anti-haemophilic agent, DESMOPRESSIN also reduces the bleeding tendency in haemophilia (bleeding disorder) by promoting the release of blood clotting factors.

 Before starting DESMOPRESSIN, let your doctor know if you have any medical history of severe kidney disease or hyponatremia (low sodium levels in your body), extreme thirst, uncontrolled high blood pressure, heart failure, and fluid retention.
 While using DESMOPRESSIN, limit water and other fluids' intake since it may lead to electrolyte imbalance.
 Avoid drinking coffee, tea, cola, energy drinks, or other caffeine sources before bedtime, leading to increased urination.
 Pregnant and breastfeeding women should consult their doctor before using DESMOPRESSIN.
-Do not take or stop this medicine, if the doctor did not advise you to do so.
+Do not take or stop this medicine if the doctor did not advise you to do so.

 Uses of DESMOPRESSIN